This domain makes up 24% of the exam and includes the following 4 objectives:

 Task Statement 2: Design high-performing and elastic compute solutions.

-Knowledge of: • AWS compute services with appropriate use cases (for example, AWS Batch, Amazon EMR, Fargate)
+• AWS compute services with appropriate use cases (for example, AWS Batch, Amazon EMR, Fargate)

 • Distributed computing concepts supported by AWS global infrastructure and edge services